Ephigenia/mite-cli/README.md

 - `listColumns`
   defines the default columns to be used when running `mite list`.

-Configuration options can always be resetted to their default by leaving out the value, like: `mite config listColumns`.
+Configuration options can always be resetted to their default by leaving out the value, like: `mite config set listColumns`.

 ## Auto-Completion